fso-datawarrior/twisted-hearth-foundation/PATCHES_AND_UPDATES_TRACKER.md

-# Patches and Updates Tracker
+# Patches and Updates Tracker - COMPLETED ✅

+## 🎉 STATUS: COMPLETED - ALL BATCHES IMPLEMENTED

+This document has been marked as **COMPLETE** as of October 11, 2025.
+All major patch batches (1-4) have been successfully implemented.

 ## Overview
-This document tracks all patches, updates, and fixes for the Twisted Hearth Foundation project.
+This document tracked all patches, updates, and fixes for the Twisted Hearth Foundation project during the initial development phase.

 ## Status Legend
 - 🔴 **Critical** - Must be fixed immediately